-As your preschooler’s vocabulary expands, he’s able to understand more complicated language about different topics.
+As your preschooler’s vocabulary expands, they’re able to understand more complicated language about different topics.
 Your little one is also able to grasp the meaning of longer and more complex sentences, like a set of instructions with three steps.
-Sometimes though, the difficult part is getting your toddler’s attention so that he actually listens to what you’re saying.
+Sometimes though, the difficult part is getting your toddler’s attention so that they actually listen to what you’re saying.
 Listening is an important skill that is completely interwoven with language development and, like any other skill, it needs to be practiced and perfected.

 Here are a few things you can try at home that might help your child (and you!) out: